kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 ## Retry Packet

-A client SHOULD send Initial packets in response to every Retry packet it receives.
-When the client does not see a response within one retransmission timeout, it SHOULD either send the Initial packets corresponding to each Retry packets that received, or reinitiate the connection attempt by sending an Initial packet without a retry token.
+A client SHOULD send an Initial packet in response to each Retry packet it receives.
+Payload of the CRYPTO frame contained in the resent Initial packets MUST be identical to that of the Initial packet that triggered the retry.
+When the client does not receive a valid Initial packet within one retransmission timeout, it SHOULD either retransmit the Initial packets with the retry tokens using updated packet numbers, or reinitiate the connection attempt by sending an Initial packet without a retry token.

 # Considerations